thrishithanalla/chatbot/README.md

 ---

-## 🧠 Key Features
+## 🌟 Key Features

 1.  **Conversational AI with RAG & Chain-of-Thought (CoT)**
     *   Answers queries based on user-uploaded PDF documents using a Retrieval-Augmented Generation pipeline.
     *   Powered by local Large Language Models (LLMs) through Ollama (e.g., `deepseek-r1:1.5b` for generation, `mxbai-embed-large` for embeddings).
-    *   Displays the AI's step-by-step Chain-of-Thought (CoT) reasoning for transparency in both chat and analysis.
+    *   Displays the AI's step-by-step Chain-of-Thought (CoT) reasoning for transparency in both chat and analysis, enabling deeper understanding of how the AI arrives at its answers.
     *   Automatically cites sources from the documents within its responses.
     *   **Core Backend Packages**: `langchain`, `langchain-community`, `langchain-ollama`, `faiss-cpu`, `ollama`, `pymupdf`.